 When a pedestrian is hit by a motor vehicle, the consequences can be deadly.
 California has one of the highest pedestrian death rates.
 According to recent data, 485 pedestrians were killed on California roadways in the first six months of 2020.
 That number rose 5 percent from the previous year.Pedestrians Have the Right of Way

 According to California law, pedestrians have the right of way when crossing the street in designated and unmarked crosswalks at an intersection.
-California Vehicle Code § 21950 states that when a motorist approaches a pedestrian within a designated or unmarked crosswalk, the driver is obligated to exercise due care and yield the right of way to the pedestrian.
-This means the driver is required to slow down and be cautious when driving towards a pedestrian.
-Drivers may be held liable for a personal injury claim if they fail to exercise this due care.What to Do After a Pedestrian Accident in Arcata
+California Vehicle Code § 21950 states that when a motorist approaches a pedestrian within a designated or unmarked crosswalk, the driver must exercise due care and yield the right of way to the pedestrian.
+This means the driver must slow down and be cautious when driving towards a pedestrian.
+Drivers may be liable for a personal injury claim if they fail to exercise this due care.What to Do After a Pedestrian Accident in Arcata

-If you were involved in a pedestrian accident in Arcata, you must take certain actions to protect your legal rights.
+If you were involved in a pedestrian accident in Arcata, you must take specific actions to protect your legal rights.
 If you are physically able to, consider doing the following actions:

 - Call 911 to report the accident.